Category: 2_Free State / Vrystaat

 Stephen Charles Reed was the laat lammetjie son of Vincent and Doreen Reed.
 Vin and Dor.
 Butch was the big black Labrador in residence.

-Vincent was hizzonner, the Lord Mayor of Clarens, so although Stevie was by a long shot not their first son he WAS the First Son of Clarens.
+Vincent was hizzonner, the Lord Mayor of Clarens, so although Stevie was by a long shot not their first son he was the First Son of Clarens.
+I moved in high circles.

 In the holidays I would ring up Oom Lappies Labuschagne at the Harrismith sentrale.
-He would say ‘seker‘ and patch me through to the Clarens telephone exchange – their ‘sentrale‘.
+I’d say Clarens asseblief; He’d say ‘seker‘ and patch me through to the Clarens telephone exchange – their ‘sentrale‘.
 The operator lady would answer with a chirpy “Clarr-RINSE”!

 Three Four Please.
 Seemed somehow wrong that their number was 34.
 I mean, Vincent was the Mayor.
 Surely it should have been One Please?